Lionsberg/lionsberg-wiki/Lionsberg Wiki Blogs/Jordan Nicholas/Above The Chaos, How Would You Like the World to Be?.md

 *So let's Image it!*

-*Let us hear each ohter answer, bravely and from the heart, one little question it seems we've never considered:*
+*Let us hear each other answer, bravely and from the heart, one little question it seems we've never considered:*

 ***HOW WOULD YOU LIKE THIS WORLD TO BE?***